My husband is happy to drink purchased eggnog by the carton…me? I’m a little more fussy and only homemade will do, yum!

 - Garnish with nutmeg when serving.

-- Mama’s (Uncooked): Serves 8 to 10 and is made with Bourbon, heavy cream, milk, sugar, eggs, vanilla, nutmeg and chilled in the freezer before serving.
+- Mama’s Thick & Tasty: Serves 8 to 10 and is made with Bourbon, heavy cream, milk, sugar, eggs, vanilla, nutmeg and chilled in the freezer before serving.
 From Paula Deen.

 Tasty Twists: All but one these add something special to already made eggnog so you can use your favorite recipe or use purchased…

 - Clasico: Made from scratch but cooked with instant coffee granules for a tasty twist.
-From very Best Baking.
+Toast the New Year with this sweet twist on the traditional holiday classic.
+The unique, rich coffee flavor is sure to become a new holiday favorite that will have your guests asking for seconds.
+From Very Best Baking.

 - Snappy Chai Version: Powdered chai tea, vanilla extract, brandy, brown sugar and crushed gingersnaps.
 From Rachael Ray Magazine.

-- Coffee: Coffee is brewed with ground nutmeg and sugar then added to eggnog, topped with whipped topping.
+- Coffee: Coffee is brewed with ground nutmeg and sugar then added to already prepared eggnog, topped with whipped topping.
 From Kraft Recipes.

 - Mocha: Makes 10 servings, chocolate milk, heavy whipping cream, instant coffee granules, pure vanilla extract and rum extract are added.
 From Taste of Home.